Self-Improving Semantic Perception for Indoor Localisation: Related Work

-The idea of self-improving, learning robotic agents has been explored before.
+\textbf{Self-improving robotic agents} is a both old and underexplored idea.
 One framework in which agents are self-improving is reinforcement learning (RL).
 With RL, robots have been learning to walk~\cite{haarnoja2018learning}, grasp objects~\cite{9210095}, or fly~\cite{7961277}.
 All these systems indeed learn by self-improving over time, often failing in the beginning of the learning process.
-Usually these learned models are fixed once they acquired the necessary skills, instead of life-long learning.
+Usually these learned models are fixed once they acquire the necessary skills, unlike life-long learning.
 This is because they require supervision signals, e.g. from simulators that are not available during deployment.
-However, online adaptation of model-based RL has been shown for example in~\cite{fu2016one}.

-Self-improving robotic systems have also been described outside of RL.
+However, online adaptation of model-based RL has been shown for example in~\cite{fu2016one}.\\ Self-improving robotic systems have also been described outside of RL.
 For example, \cite{LORENZEN2019461} and \cite{8754713} describe online parameter optimisations for model predictive control.
 The adaptive stereo vision of~\citet{Tonioni2019-tj} has been a particular inspiration for this work.
-Very related is also \citet{sofman2006improving}, who learn a probabilistic model for terrain traversability in an online and self-supervised fashion.
+Very related is also \citet{sofman2006improving}, who learn a probabilistic model for terrain traversability in an online and self-supervised fashion. \cite{Thomas2020-qd} is a parallel work that uses self-supervised learning to improve localisation in a robotic map.
 Interestingly, the mentioned previous works often do not explicitly address the problem of forgetting, which is a more prevalent problem in our semantic domain adaptation.